Residency Application Process

 Participation in a virtual interview does not guarantee an invitation to an in-person interview.

-4. NRMP Rank Order List Period (approximately February–March)
+4. NRMP Rank Order List Period (February-March, approximately):

 The program and applicants submit rank order lists through the NRMP Advanced Match during the designated ranking window.